Vhati/TweetSubs/readme.txt

 Changes

+1.05 - Moved various classes and functions to their own lib modules.
 1.04 - Trivially changed negative millisecond lag notice to "0s" instead of "-0s".
 1.03 - Added a reconnect prompt when the followed Twitter stream disconnects.
        Moved Twitter client classes into a separate lib module.